Binary Jumbled Pattern Matching on Trees and Tree-Like Structures: Jumbled Pattern Matching on Bounded Treewidth Graphs

-We begin by first introducing some necessary notation and terminology.
+\textbf{Tree decompositions.} We begin by first introducing some necessary notation and terminology.
 Let $G=(V(G),E(G))$ be a graph.
-A \emph{tree decomposition} of $G$ is a tree $\mathcal{T}$ whose nodes are subsets of $V(G)$, called \emph{bags}, with the following two properties: $(i)$ the union of all subgraphs induced by the bags of $\mathcal{T}$ is $G$, and $(ii)$ for any vertex $v$, the set of all bags including $v$ induces a connected subgraph in $\mathcal{T}$.
+A \emph{tree decomposition} of $G$ is defined by a rooted tree $\mathcal{T}$ whose nodes are subsets of $V(G)$, called \emph{bags}, with the following two properties: $(i)$ the union of all subgraphs induced by the bags of $\mathcal{T}$ is $G$, and $(ii)$ for any vertex $x \in V(G)$, the set of all bags including $x$ induces a connected subgraph in $\mathcal{T}$.
 We use $\mathcal{X}$ to denote the set of bags in a given tree decomposition.
-The \emph{width} of the decomposition is defined as $\min_{X \in \mathcal{X}} |X|-1$.
+The \emph{width} of the decomposition is defined as $\max_{X \in \mathcal{X}} |X|-1$.
 The \emph{treewidth} of $G$ is the smallest possible width of any tree decomposition of $G$.
 Given a bag $X$ of a given tree decomposition $\mathcal{T}$, we let $G_X$ denote the subgraph induced by the union of all bags in $\mathcal{T}_X$.
 Bodlaender~\cite{Bodlaender} gave an algorithm for computing a width-$w$ tree decomposition of a given graph with treewidth $w$ in $2^{O(w^3)} n$ time.
+We refer readers interested in further details to~\cite{DowneyFellows}.